 The inescapable facts: at this passionate, volatile, hotly contested moment of history, your breakfast, lunch, and dinner are in almost all cases intimately, irrevocably enmeshed in the matrix of the global food system.
 Outside of radical self-sufficiency, which is not what most people are capable of, there’s no escaping that matrix.

 As it happens there’s a great debate underway about that system—about the people, values, politics, and profits that influence our farms, our people in the fields and packing houses, our farm animals, and ultimately our food and our health.
 That debate will reach a crescendo this coming October at the UN’s global Food Systems Summit 2021.
+The Summit has been convened to restructure the regulatory environment for farms and food.
+That’s a immensely consequential responsibility.

 Zooming Toward the Summit

 Thanks to Zoom, I had the chance on February 11 to sit before my computer screen in Nebraska, and to watch a pre-summit debate on food systems among a host of learned observers from around the world.
-The online session—really more a discussion than a debate—was presented in partnership by the Global Alliance for the Future of Food, Agroecology Fund, the International Panel of Experts on Sustainable Food Systems (IPES-Food), the Dominican Republic, the UN Committee on World Food Security, and the SDG2 Advocacy Hub.
+The online session—really more a discussion than a debate—was presented in partnership by the Global Alliance for the Future of Food, the Agroecology Fund, the International Panel of Experts on Sustainable Food Systems (IPES-Food), the Dominican Republic, the UN Committee on World Food Security, and the SDG2 Advocacy Hub.

 The discussion was one of many official, online pre-summit events.
-On this particular panel, participants discussed what they see as necessary for resilient, renewable, equitable, healthy, and diverse food systems.
+On this particular panel, participants discussed what they see as necessary for resilient, renewable, equitable, climate-stabilizing, healthy, and diverse food systems.
 That’s the vision of agroecology, a vision devoutly to be wished.
 And when that vision is inspirited, it’s deep agroecology.

 As the Zoom panelists explained, a key element for the upcoming global Food Systems Summit was established five years ago when the UN unanimously approved the Sustainable Development Goals (SDGs).
 With a deadline of 2030—just nine quick years from now—the SDGs address a range of critical global/local issues from hunger to climate chaos, poverty, education, vanishing ecosystems, and more.